JacobusXIII/database-modules/README.md

 Natura2000 areas and there properties like geometry, authority and directive.

 ### Nature_areas_and_species
-Habitats and there properties like the conservation goals, critical load and the species present.<br />
+Habitats and their properties like the conservation goals, critical load and the species present.
-In this module is possible to load only the supplied data `supplied_<dataset_year>.sql`, or the entire dataset `dataset__<dataset_year>.sql>` including the derived (generated) data.
+In this module it is possible to load only the supplied data through `supplied_<dataset_year>.sql`, or the entire dataset through `dataset_<dataset_year>.sql>` including the derived (generated) data.

 ### Build_nature
 All the functionality for generating and storing the derived data.

 ### Aerius-general
-Some common AERIUS functionality that is too AERIUS specific for the [`database-build`](https://github.com/aerius/database-modules) common modules.
+Some common AERIUS functionality that is too AERIUS specific for the [`database-build`](https://github.com/aerius/database-build) common modules.